 Claire Jackson writes about classical music, opera and the arts.
 She is particularly interested in music education policy, gender equality within the arts industry and piano music.

-Claire Jackson has been editor of International Piano since 2011.
-Throughout her editorship she has provided a lively forum for the global piano community and interviewed some of the world’s leading pianists, including Stephen Hough, Angela Hewitt and Pierre Boulez.
-Jackson has attended piano competitions around the world, from Aarhus to Geneva and Montreal, and has a particular interest in reporting on emerging talent within the industry.
+Jackson has edited International Piano, Music Teacher and Muso.
+She provided a lively forum for the global piano community during her International Piano editorship (2011-15) and interviewed some of the world’s leading pianists, including Stephen Hough, Angela Hewitt and Pierre Boulez.
+Jackson has attended competitions around the world, from Aarhus to Geneva and Montreal, and has a particular interest in reporting on emerging talent.